 Sadly, when you get sick from your food choice, there’s nothing much you can do but live with it for a few days to weeks while waiting for your medication to work.
 Make sure to drink plenty of water (not tap water!)
 It’s important to keep your body fluid high when you’re sick.

 Blockage tablets are not the solution to diarrhoea problem.
 Your body has to get rid of toxins on its own, so unless it’s really necessary, try to avoid taking tablets.

 Keep in mind that it is important to report the incidence of stomach sickness or food poisoning to the place you suspected you got the food from.
 It’s also worth noting that the duration of recovery depends on from person to person, so make sure to check with a medical professional as soon as you can when you feel something weird in your body after eating a certain food.

-Whether you are enjoying the benefits of traveling alone or you’re sharing your precious travel moments with other people, knowing how to take care of yourself by knowing what foods to avoid is an important part of travelling.
+Whether you are enjoying the benefits of traveling alone or you’re sharing your precious travel moments with other people, knowing how to take care of yourself by knowing what foods to avoid is an important part of traveling.

 Have you ever suffered from any food poisonings when visiting Asia?

 About Alice: A travel blogger, world adventurer, and life lover.
-Travelling the world at slow phase to immerse herself into what this wonderful world has to offer.
+Traveling the world at slow phase to immerse herself into what this wonderful world has to offer.
 Join her in her daily adventures at Fortravelista.com and learn tricks and tips for a cheaper, less hassle travel journey.